gugaiz/historical-bank-ruby/README.md

 This gem provides a bank that can serve historical rates, contrary to most bank implementations that provide only current market rates.
-[Open Exchange Rates](https://openexchangerates.org/) (OER) is used as the provider of the rates and an Enterprise or Unlimited plan is required.
-As the HTTP requests to OER can add latency to your calls, a `RatesStore` (cache) based on Redis was added, making it super-fast.
+[Fixer](http://fixer.io) is used as the provider of the rates.
+Fixer is based on EU Central Bank As the HTTP requests can add latency to your calls, a `RatesStore` (cache) based on Redis was added, making it super-fast.

 You can use it as your default bank and keep calling the standard `money` gem methods (`Money#exchange_to`, `Bank#exchange_with`).
 On top of that, we've added a few more methods that allow accessing historical rates (`Money#exchange_to_historical`, `Bank#exchange_with_historical`).